I

 Alumni Hall, Academic Building, University of King's College

-headshot of Dr. Mara Mills
+headshot of Dr. Wendy Stuart

 About the Lectureship